 Zoom combines cloud video conferencing, group messaging, and collaboration tools such as screen sharing, co-annotation, and remote control; It runs across Mac, PC, iOS, Android, Blackberry, and H.323 systems; and is the only video conferencing solution that lets you share your mobile screen and share video with audio.

 - For what types of meetings can Zoom be used?

 You can use Zoom for webinars, classes, training workshops, group collaborations, work meetings.

 - Is there a cost for using Zoom at Georgetown?

 There is no cost to use Zoom at Georgetown for meetings with less than 125 people.

 - Who can use Zoom at Georgetown?

-All current Georgetown faculty and staff can use Zoom to host meetings.
+All current Georgetown faculty, staff, and students can use Zoom to host meetings.